alerner1/AR-Environment-Skeleton/README.md

 Add these deliverables:
 - A Student belongs to a Teacher
 - Student#teacher should return the teacher that student belongs to
-- Teacher#students should return a list of all the students that belong to this teacher (edited)
+- Teacher#students should return a list of all the students that belong to this teacher

 # Deliverables 1